Skip advert

 The Grecale’s interior feels suitably premium; all the materials you come into contact with feel luxurious, and most of them are screwed together well, too.
 Further back, there’s a lot of space for rear-seat passengers and the 535-litre boot is certainly competitive with the class leaders.

-Like most recent Maseratis, the Grecale isn’t quite good enough to beat its rivals in all areas, but it’s appealing and the badge alone will be sufficient to sway some buyers.
+Like most recent Maseratis, the Grecale isn’t quite good enough to beat its rivals in all areas, but it’s appealing and its badge and styling alone will be sufficient to sway some buyers.
 It feels more exotic than a BMW X3 or Audi Q5, and should quickly become the Italian brand’s biggest seller.

 MPG, running costs & CO2